ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 2. Click **+ NEW API KEY** to create an API key.
 3. Click **Copy key** to save the API key.
 >**Note:** You only get to see an API key once, so keep it somewhere safe and only provide it to those you trust.
 If you delete an API key, all applications using that API key will no longer be able to connect to SystemLink Cloud.

-4. Click **Update** at the bottom of the dialog box to activate the API key.
->**Note:** If you do not click Update, you will not create the API key.
-Therefore, the API key you copied will be invalid.

 ## Connecting to SystemLink Cloud from LabVIEW NXG 2.1 Web Module